Join us as ITLP kicks off the Fall Semester.

 He was Business Development Manager for the UCLA Office of Intellectual Property, which is responsible for patent protection and commercialization of UCLA research.

-He is the author of Residential Broadband, which presents an analysis of high-speed residential networking, published by Cisco Press.
+- Residential Broadband, which presents an analysis of high-speed residential networking, published by Cisco Press, and